LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 #### Seni
 - A powerful being (Nëoris) dies, from his body the Coeden begins to grow
 - The city of Brokvar is built up around this tree as it is discovered its sap has healing properties
-- The city trades ownership over several 1000 years but one of Napella's descendants secures a lasting peace through a demonstration of power
+- The city trades ownership over several 1000 years but one of Napella's descendants secures a lasting peace through a demonstration of power - Rheilliw
 - Several hundred years pass and the throne passes to Napella
-- A civil war breaks out between Llawyr
+- A war breaks out between Llawyr un Mawr and Esgid
+- During the war's second year, Llawyr un Mawr receives aid from Rheilliwch
+-

 ## Book 1: Infection
 - [ ] Fight the Talus